 Also on the pier: Malibu Farm, where throughout a given afternoon there is a long line for one of the tables occupied by designer purses and cauliflower “pizzas.”
 (Neil Young and Daryl Hannah have been seen dining there on occasion.)
 Below it, the famed Surfrider Beach of 1960s movie fame still draws hundreds of casual tourists and die-hard surfers every day.

-Bill Armstrong, 102, is surely one of Malibu's earliest living residents.
+Bill Armstrong, 102, is surely one of Malibu’s earliest living residents.
 He still lives in the beach house he bought in 1950 for $13,000, two doors down from the house on Latigo Shore Drive that was originally owned by the Rindges, and which appeared in the original Mildred Pierce.
-Sitting by the window with a view of at least a dozen surfers, he recalled a time when "every girl had a horse" in Malibu.
-His wife started a local private school in the 60's attended by the children of Bing Crosby, Ali McGraw, and Clark Gable, where a parent once tried to pay tuition with a Ferrari.
+Sitting by the window with a view of at least a dozen surfers, he recalled a time when “every girl had a horse” in Malibu.
+His wife started a local private school in the 60’s attended by the children of Bing Crosby, Ali McGraw, and Clark Gable, where a parent once tried to pay tuition with a Ferrari.
 I asked him what the biggest difference between old and new Malibu were.
-Not much, he said: "People are in more of a hurry," he added.
+Not much.
+“People are in more of a hurry,” he offered.